ros2/ros2_documentation/source/Tutorials/Tf2/Time-Travel-With-Tf2-Py.rst

         when,
         timeout=Duration(seconds=1.0))

-So now, if you would run this, what would you expect to see?
-Definitely, during the first 5 seconds, the second turtle would not know where to go because we do not yet have a 5-second history of the first turtle.
+Now if you run this, during the first 5 seconds, the second turtle would not know where to go because we do not yet have a 5-second history of the first turtle.
 But what after these 5 seconds?
 Let's just give it a try:

 .. code-block:: console